 We’d seen the lengths that Ikki’s family had been willing to go to just to stop him from attending lessons.
 The principal laid it all out for us and then Shizuku told us over and over again.
 We saw flashbacks to how they treated him and how it was his grandfather that gave him the strength to continue.
 Even with all of this, it was quite the shift in tones when Ikki’s father’s retainer took him into custody for having relations with Stella after a photo had been leaked to the press.
 In full-on 1984 style, they took him to a secure facility and performed a mockery of justice and human rights as they held him.

 I loved this, but I felt like the shift in tones, which was reflected in the art style was a little too harsh.
 Had they used this throughout the series, even just for a moment here or there, then this wouldn’t have been quite as jarring.
 I get that they were probably trying to go for that feeling as it was pretty horrific what they did to Ikki, so maybe I’m being a bit harsh.
 In my defence, it was like watching a fun harem series being invaded by the Gestapo!

 Who was your favourite character?

-There was a lot of fun characters in this series and it’s hard to look past Ikki and Stella for this section.
-Both were great individually, and as a couple, they really flourished.
+There were a lot of fun characters in this series and it’s hard to look past Ikki and Stella for this section.
+Both were great individually, but as a couple, they really flourished.
 It was impossible to not get swept up in their romance and seeing it build through the season was nice, rather than nothing happening until the end.